About four months ago the sites Bookogs, Comicogs, Filmogs, Gearogs and Posterogs closed down.

 What, you may ask, were Bookogs, Comicogs, Filmogs, Gearogs and Posterogs?

 Bookogs, Comicogs, Filmogs, Gearogs and Posterogs were offshoot database projects by (and for the users of) Discogs (hence the names) launched successively starting in 2014.
-They provided much of the same features as Discogs (the audio recordings database) but (as their names suggest) catered specifically for the cataloguing of books, comics, films, audio gear, and posters, respectively.
+They provided some of the same features as Discogs (the audio recordings database) but (as their names suggest) catered specifically for the cataloguing of books, comics, films, audio gear, and posters, respectively.

 Posterogs is a user-built database of posters from the team behind Discogs.
 We are on a mission to create the most comprehensive database of posters in the world.
 The Posterogs database is currently focused on music posters, such as gig and concert posters, album release promo posters, music festival posters, as well as film posters.